 Lastly, you have to check that the bulb is working correctly, and this is by simply turning on the switch.
 If the bulb doesn’t light, turn off the switch again and repeat the entire process until you get it right.

-I hope this tutorial article on how to change a 2-pin Halogen light bulb will help you to change your bulbs.
+I hope this tutorial article on how to change a 2-pin Halogen light bulb will help you to replace your bulbs.